Top 12 Laboratory Technologist Skills to Put on Your Resume

 How to Improve PCR (Polymerase Chain Reaction) Skills

-Template DNA Quality: Use high-quality, contaminant-free DNA.
-Treat with RNase or perform a cleanup procedure if necessary.
+Template DNA Quality: Use clean, intact DNA.
+Remove inhibitors.
+Treat with RNase or perform cleanup when needed.

 How to Display PCR (Polymerase Chain Reaction) Skills on Your Resume